 My favorite way to travel!
 Scenic byways are located all over the US and are the most iconic and well-known routes for travelers looking to add some scenic splendor and adventure to their journey.

-Some of my favorite drives are along Route 86 through Lake Placid and Wilmington and Route 73 through the Keene Valley along Cascade Lake to the Adirondack Northway (I-87).
+My favorite drives are along Route 86 through Lake Placid and Wilmington and Route 73 through the Keene Valley along Cascade Lake to the Adirondack Northway (I-87).

 Head down Adirondack Loj Road for a scenic journey on 9 miles of paved ground ending at Heart Lake and the High Peaks Information Center.